What You Need to Know About the Big 10 Schools

 Generally speaking, Big 10 schools are not the most selective in the country.
 Acceptance rates range from Northwestern’s 9% to University of Iowa’s 83%, but most hover around 50-60%.

 Of course, athletics is what originally bound the Big 10 schools together.
 The schools are all part of the Big 10 athletic conference founded over a century ago.
-Big 10 sports games are often played in lavish athletic facilities and televised nationally.
+Big 10 sports games often take place in lavish athletic facilities and televised nationally.

 Advantages of Big 10 schools